walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 after Settings, wait for the application to become active and close the failed session before starting a fresh one.
 Do not send prerequisite retry actions to a terminal session.

-`ProximityPresentationSession` is an actor over the KMP source of truth.
+`ProximitySession` is an actor over the KMP source of truth.
 Its state stream, typed actions, immutable review, trust facts, disclosure choices, application-profile result, and terminal states contain no generated Kotlin, Bluetooth, COSE, or platform objects.
 Call `close()` when the journey ends;